Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Problem and general strategy

 \ \ \ \ \ . \nt } Here, two arguments of the commutator are written above the horizontal line, and the result of the commutator(including the imaginary number $\i$) is written below the horizontal line.
 The horizontal positions in this visualization represent the spatial positions of spin operators.

-The operator $XYXYX$ in $[Q,H]$ is generated only by the above two commutators, from which we say that $XYXZ$ and $ZXZY$ form a {\it pair}.
-Then, the condition $r_{XYXYX}=0$ implies the following relation \eq{ q_{XYXZ}+q_{ZXYX}=0. }
+The operator $XYXXY$ in $[Q,H]$ is generated only by the above two commutators, from which we say that $XYXZ$ and $ZXXY$ form a {\it pair}.
+Then, the condition $r_{XYXXY}=0$ implies the following relation \eq{ -q_{XYXZ}+q_{ZXXY}=0. }